mlrun/mlrun/docs/feature-store/feature-vectors.md

 The online feature vector provides real-time feature vectors to the model using the latest data available.

 First create an `Online Feature Service` using {py:meth}`~mlrun.feature_store.get_online_feature_service`.
 Then feed the `Entity` of the feature vector to the service and receive the latest feature vector.
+(The timestamp of the last event is not returned with `get_online_feature_service` / `svc.get`.)

 To create the {py:class}`~mlrun.feature_store.OnlineVectorService` you only need to pass it the feature vector's store reference.